spatialthoughts/qgis-tutorials/source/docs/raster_mosaicing_and_clipping.rst

 7. In the :guilabel:`Merge` dialog, click :guilabel:`Select...` next to
    :guilabel:`Input files` and browse to the directory containing all the individual geotiffs.
-Keep holding `Ctrl` key and select all the. subsets.
+Keep holding :kbd:`Ctrl` key and select all the. subsets.
 Now click :guilabel:`Select...` next to :guilabel:`Output file` and name the output as ``Brazil_mosaic.tif``.
 At the bottom, check the box next to :guilabel:`Load into canvas when finished`.
 Click :guilabel:`OK`.